Preserving Angles Improves Feature Distillation

-\paragraph{TinTeM finetuning improves the OOD detection performance of specialist models.} \cref{tbl:specialist_models_OOD} shows that TinTeM finetuning leads to improved performance on the OpenOOD \cite{yang2022openood} benchmark for specalist models on CIFAR-10/100.
-Without DeiT finetuning, strong improvements in OOD detection are observed under TinTeM finetuning over the ImageNet pretrained baselines.
-Improvements remain after DeiT finetuning, but are smaller.
+\paragraph{CosPress finetuning improves the OOD detection performance of specialist models.} The CIFAR-10/100 OpenOOD benchmarks \citep{yang2022openood} are used to test OOD detection performance. \cref{tbl:specialist_models_OOD} shows that CosPress finetuning leads to improved performance on the OpenOOD \citep{yang2022openood} benchmark for specalist models on CIFAR-10/100.
+Without DeiT finetuning, strong improvements in OOD detection are observed under CosPress finetuning over the ImageNet pretrained baselines.
+Some improvements remain after DeiT finetuning, but are smaller.

-DeiT finetuning is also observed to significantly improve OOD detection across all initializations, which is consistent with prior work showing cutmix \cite{yun2019cutmixregularizationstrategytrain} to improve performance on these benchmarks.